eModbus/eModbus/README.md

 #### ``void begin()`` and ``void begin(int coreID)``
 This is the most important call to get a ModbusClient instance to work.
 It will open the request queue and start the background worker task to process the queued requests.

 The second form of ``begin()`` allows you to choose a CPU core for the worker task to run (on multi-core systems as the ESP32 only, of course).
-This is advisable in particular for the ``ModbusRTU`` client, as the handling of the RS485 Modbus is a little time-critical and will profit from having its own core to run.
+This is advisable in particular for the ``ModbusClientRTU`` client, as the handling of the RS485 Modbus is a little time-critical and will profit from having its own core to run.

 **Note:** The worker task is running forever or until the ModbusClient instance is killed that started it.
 The destructor will take care of all requests still on the queue and remove those, then will stop the running worker task.